Lesson 20: More iPhone Tips and Tricks

 - Have a lot of junk email you'd rather just delete all at once?
 To do a bulk delete, click Edit, check off the desired emails, then choose to delete or move them.

-- Who doesn't love Autocorrect?
-Well, you, maybe, if your iPhone keeps autocorrecting to the wrong word!
+- Who doesn't love the Auto-correction feature?
+Well, you, maybe, if your iPhone keeps auto-correcting to the wrong word!
 If the virtual keyboard is suggesting the correct spelling of the word and you don't want to accept it, you don't need to tap the small X at the end of the word in question.
 Simply tap anywhere on the screen to close the suggestion box.

 - Use certain phrases over and over again?
 You can create personalized shortcuts to words and phrases you use a lot by going to Settings > General > Keyboard > Text Replacements.

-- When typing a URL in Safari, hold down the .com key for .net, .edu, .org, and more.
-Note: You have to slide your finger from .com to the other buttons.
+- When typing a URL in Safari, hold down the period (.) key to see shortcuts to .com, .net, .edu, .org, and more.
+Note: You have to slide your finger from the period key to the other options.
 Don't lift and then press.

 - If you are searching for a .com website, you can type the name of the website without the http://www or the .com!
 (For example, type CNN instead of http://www.cnn.com.)